 Even if you’ve been good all year, the winter holidays provide enough cheer and baked goods to break the most hardened diet and exercise plan.
 The surplus of sweet breads, spiced beverages, and decorated cookies are enough to wreak havoc on moderation.
 It’s a wonder you don’t make it out of the holidays gaining more pounds than you do.

 This year, though, will be different.
 This year, you will celebrate with nutritious meals that will keep you just as sated without the fat and empty calories lamented during this time of year.
-This Thanksgiving, start the 2014 holiday season off right with these simple guidelines for a healthy feast.
+This Thanksgiving, start the 2014 holiday season off right with these simple guidelines for hosting a healthy Thanksgiving.

 If you earned an advanced degree in nutrition, you’ll know that allowing calories alone to dictate your diet is a disaster any time of year.
 All calories aren’t worth the same and around the holidays it can be particularly dangerous because sugary and fatty foods are highly available and expend your daily calorie allowance without supplying other vital nutrients.
 A better way to keep yourself healthy is to monitor your intake of sugar and fat.
 It is easy to substitute low-fat, low-sugar ingredients in dinner, and absolutely no one will notice a difference in the outcome.
 Some simpler substitutions are: